“Man’s Search for Meaning” tells the story of Holocaust survivor Viktor Frankl.

 Man’s Search For Meaning Summary

-About The Author: Viktor Frankl survived five concentration camps and in the holocaust lost mother, brother, and wife (source).
+About The Author: Viktor Frankl survived five concentration camps and in the holocaust lost his mother, brother, and wife (source).

 The most surprising thing in all of this?